 We source digital media content from various content providers, including China-based television and movie production studios, online video sites, media companies and online game companies.
 In dealing with content providers, we take a series of measures to monitor and protect copyright of such content.
 For details of such content monitoring and copyright protection measures, see "Business-Intellectual property-digital media data monitoring and copyright protection."
 However, we cannot guarantee that the content providers have the legal right to license us the content or are in full compliance with all the relevant PRC permits and licenses set forth by GAPPRFT, and the remedies provided by these content providers, if any, may not be sufficient to compensate us for potential regulatory sanctions imposed by GAPPRFT due to violations of the approval and permit requirements.
 Nor can we ensure that any such sanctions will not adversely affect either the general availability of video content on our website or our reputation.
 In addition, such risks may persist due to ambiguities and uncertainties relating to the implementation and enforcement of the applicable regulations.
 We also source some audio-visual programs directly from foreign content providers.
 PRC law requires approval from GAPPRFT for introducing and broadcasting foreign movies and television programs into China.
 See "Regulation-Regulation on foreign movies and television programs."
 However, we have not obtained relevant approvals from GAPPRFT for introducing and broadcasting such foreign audio-visual programs.
 In practice, it is not uncommon for internet content providers in China to introduce and broadcast foreign audio-visual programs without such approvals.
 If at a later stage GAPPRFT or its local branch specifically determines and requires us to rectify and obtain the approvals for our introduction and online broadcasting of overseas audio-visual programs, we may not be able to obtain such approval in a timely manner or at all.
-In such case, the PRC government would have the power to, among other things, levy fines against us, confiscate our income, order us to cease certain content service, or require us to temporarily or permanently discontinue the affected portion of our business.

-Pursuant to the relevant PRC regulations promulgated by the State Council Information Office, or SCIO, internet news information service entities engaging in news publishing services, current political news bulletin board services or dissemination of current political news to the public via internet are required to obtain an internet news license from SCIO.
+In such case, the PRC g current political news bulletin board services or dissemination of current political news to the public via internet are required to obtain an internet news license from SCIO.
 See "Regulation-Regulation on internet news dissemination."
 The content we currently provide on our websites include some current political news from third party news providers.
 Currently we do not hold an internet news license from SCIO and we plan to apply for such internet news license.
 However, we cannot assure you that we will be able to obtain such license in a timely manner or at all.
-If we fail to obtain such license or fail to timely remove the current political news related content due to the large volume of content we provide, we may be ordered by SCIO or the local SCIO branches at the provincial level to cease any internet news services, and in severe cases, as determined by SCIO or the local SCIO branches at the provincies or require the internet service provider to disconnect us from the internet.
+If we fail to obtain such license or fail to timely remove the current political news related content due to the large volume of content we provide, we may be ordered by SCIO or the local SCIO branches at the provincial level to cease any internet news services, and in severe cases, as determined by SCIO or the local SCIO branches in writing, MIIT may order us to cease all the internet information services or require the internet service provider to disconnect us from the internet.